 In this video I walk through how to use the spreadsheet.
 Keep in mind that I'm regularly updating the spreadsheet to add new features, so the current version may be slightly different than what you see in the video.

 I use this investment tracking spreadsheet primarily to rebalance my portfolio.
-It’s just much easier than any other stock tracking app.
-To monitor my asset allocation, investment fees, performance, and retirement goals, I rely on Personal Capital, but there are several really good investment tracking apps available.
+It's just much easier than any other stock tracking app.
+To monitor my asset allocation, investment fees, performance, and retirement goals, I rely on Empower, but there are several really good investment tracking apps available.